google/import-mailbox-to-gmail/README.md

 7. Click "Add credentials".

-8. Select "Service account".
+8. Click "Service account".

 9. Select "JSON" and click "Create".

 10. A JSON file will be downloaded.
 You'll need to to use the tool later.
 Click "Close" to close the "New public/private key pair" dialog.

-11. Click the service account email address (ending in
+13. Click the service account email address.
-@developer.gserviceaccount.com).

-12. Copy the Client ID (ending in .apps.googleusercontent.com).
+14. Copy the Client ID that is now shown (a long number).

-13. Go to the Manage API client access page of the Admin console for your Google Apps domain: https://admin.google.com/AdminHome?chromeless=1#OGX:ManageOauthClients
+15. Go to the Manage API client access page of the Admin console for your Google Apps domain: https://admin.google.com/AdminHome?chromeless=1#OGX:ManageOauthClients

-14. Under "Client Name", enter the Client ID collected in step 12.
+16. Under "Client Name", enter the Client ID collected in step 12.

-15. Under "One or More API Scopes", enter the following:
+17. Under "One or More API Scopes", enter the following:
    ```
    https://www.googleapis.com/auth/gmail.insert, https://www.googleapis.com/auth/gmail.labels
    ```
-16. Click "Authorize".
+18. Click "Authorize".

 You can now use the JSON file to authorize programs to access the Gmail API "insert" and "label" scopes of all users in your Google Apps domain.

-B. Importing mbox files using import-mailbox-to-gmail.py
+###B. Importing mbox files using import-mailbox-to-gmail.py

 1. Download and install Python 2.7 (not Python 3.4) for your operating system if
 needed: https://www.python.org/downloads/